 Los Angeles Civil Rights Lawyer

-California and Federal Law protect your civil rights from employers or government agencies.
-Mathew & George have defended civil rights for over two decades.
+California and federal law protect your civil rights from employers or government agencies.
+Mathew & George have defended employee rights for over two decades.
 Civil rights protections are a key part of the law, but they only work if enforced.
-When an employer violates an employee’s civil rights, the LosAngeles civil rights violation lawyers at Mathew & George can help.
+If an employer has violated your rights, the employee lawyers at Mathew & George can help.
 We can evaluate your case and offer our legal representation during a lawsuit.